 • A small group of Quakers led by Zawadi Nikuze, a Quaker social worker, worked in the camp.
 The main work that the Quakers were involved in was trauma healing and reconciliation efforts, especially trying to prevent conflicts within the camp from erupting into violence.

-• In 2009, the government decided they did not want a refugee camp there, and sent troops to oust people from the camp.
+• In 2009, the government decided they did not want a refugee camp there and sent troops to oust people from the camp.
 They sent tens of thousands of people out into the countryside, to “return to their homes” (but most of their homes had been destroyed).
-Thousands are said to have died of starvation, exposure, and in the ongoing military conflict.
+Thousands are said to have died of starvation, exposure, and ongoing military conflict.

-• Zawadi began working with these women, found primitive places for them to stay in Goma, and to provide them with minimum support.
+• Zawadi began working with these women, found primitive places for them to stay in Goma, and provided them with minimum support.

 • Zawadi’s organization became one of “participatory development” alongside its trauma healing and peacebuilding activities.
 It is non-sectarian.

 • Zawadi came on three speaking tours to the U.S.

 • Zawadi was trained by Friendly Water in Newberg, Oregon in October 2013.
 (She was 8 months pregnant at the time.)

 • In March 2014, Friendly Water for the World held training in Goma, Congo, which spawned three new groups: one associated with Dr. Kambale Musubao and the MUSO groups; one associated with Zawadi and CPGRBC; and God in Us-Africa, in Gisenyi, Rwanda.
 All three became hugely successful.

 • The women rape survivor affiliated with CPGRBC built and installed the first Filters in the 26 Goma orphanage, and later formed a major part of the program that eliminated cholera in all of them.

 • CPGRBC has expanded to encompass some 120 local peace committees and 50 groups of women.
 Most are working on trauma healing and reconciliation activities.